ArtosSystems/docs-legacy/source/index.html.md

 eventId* | number | event ID for reference ownerProof | string | Proof the user has permission

-### Sample request
-The following will create a number of tickets for a specific event
+> Sample Request: The following will create a number of tickets for a specific event

 ```json
 {